 Located in Napo Province, Ecuador, Papallacta is the highest town in the country, at an elevation of 3.300m (10,827ft) above the sea level.
 It’s one of the highest towns accessible by car on Earth.

-Located along the route from Quito, the thermal baths and the Reserva Ecologica Cayambe-Coca are the leading reasons to visit Papallacta.
+Located on the road from Quito which leads into the Amazon jungle, its thermal baths and the Reserva Ecologica Cayambe-Coca are the leading reasons to visit Papallacta.
 The scenic drive from Quito to Papallacta passes through several towns and small villages before ascending to a peak of over 4,000 m, from where mountains and glaciers are visible.